Senketsu/SenShi/README.md

 ## About:
 This started as (planned) winter pastime project.
-If you ever heard or [r/a/dio](https://r-a-d.io/), this is essentially easily deployable [Hanyuu-sama](https://github.com/R-a-dio/Hanyuu-sama), written from scratch in Nim.
+If you ever heard of [r/a/dio](https://r-a-d.io/), this is essentially easily deployable [Hanyuu-sama](https://github.com/R-a-dio/Hanyuu-sama), written from scratch in Nim.
 Might not be as fancy, but does the job.

 **Note:** This is not a rewrite or copy of Hanyuu-sama in other language, but an **emulation** i.e: **'imitation of behavior'**.

 **Why (call it) emulation ?**
 * Developed purely from the knowledge of Hanyuu's behavior from the IRC chat.
 * Haven't seen Hanyuu's source code in more than a year.